restlet/restlet-tutorial/README.md

 ### Create a MySQL database

 A script was created : ```scripts/mysql.script```.
 You just have to execute it in your MySQL console (you must have admin rights).
-If you want to change settings to access you database, you can do it in ```org.restlet.persistence.PersistenceService.java```.
+If you want to change settings to access you database, you can do it in ```org.restlet.tutorial.persistence.PersistenceService.java```.

 ### Run this application